rajeevsd123/ai-case-study/README.md

-**Embryo Evaluation and Selection Process using Life Whisper** A blastocyst stage embryo is imaged on Day 5 after IVF The image is then drag-and-dropped onto the Life Whisperer website A sequence of validated AI systems then run.
+**Embryo Evaluation and Selection Process using Life Whisper** A blastocyst (A blastocyst is a cluster of dividing cells made by a fertilized egg.) stage embryo is imaged on Day 5 after IVF.
+The image is then drag-and-dropped onto the Life Whisperer website.
+A sequence of validated AI systems then run.
 Using object detection, and focusing on different regions of the image, there are two AI scores that are displayed
-In real time, within 10 to 15 seconds, the platform returns a report which helps the doctor select the most viable embryos for implantation.
+In real time, within 10 to 15 seconds, the platform returns a report which helps the embryologist to select the most viable embryos for implantation.
 The report also gives patients a window into the assessment process being used to guide their treatment.

 Combined use of **two AI algorithms** for evaluating embryo quality

 - **Life Whisperer Viability** gives a score, Viability Score, from 0 to 10, which is related to the likelihood the embryo will lead to a clinical pregnancy.
-This means, a foetal heartbeat is measured at the 6 week ultrasound scan.Each score tells you about the likelihood of a pregnancy.
+This means, a foetal heartbeat is measured at the 6 week ultrasound scan.
+Each score tells you about the likelihood of a pregnancy.
 For low scores, there is less chance (but still some chance) of a pregnancy.
-This is useful for expectation setting and planning with the patient
+This is useful for expectation setting and planning with the patient.

-    >A high score of 9.1 out of 10 means a 65% chance of pregnancy – the highest chance possible without knowing more about patient factors, such as endometriosis.
+    >A high score of 9.1 out of 10 means a 65% chance of pregnancy.

-    Life Whisperer Viability uses a combination of 4 feature classification neural networks.
-A single image can have some regions that are correlated with high quality, and some with low quality, and the AI takes this all into account to give a statistically reliable score
+    Life Whisperer Viability uses a combination of 4 features classification neural networks.
+A single image can have some regions that are correlated with high quality, and some with low quality, and the AI takes this all into account to give a statistically reliable score.

-- **Life Whisperer Genetics** gives a separate score, Euploid score, from 0 to 10, which is related to the likelihood that the embryo has high genetic integrity, meaning it has the correct number of chromosomes, or is “euploid”.
+- **Life Whisperer Genetics** gives a separate score, Euploid (An embryo that contains a normal number of chromosomes is a 'euploid' embryo) score, from 0 to 10, which is related to the likelihood that the embryo has high genetic integrity, meaning it has the correct number of chromosomes, or is “euploid”.
 This technology is objective, is able to run instantly, and is completely non-invasive, unlike biopsies.

-    >Low scoring embryos have a much higher likelihood of aneuploidy – these embryos are riskier to transfer, carrying a higher likelihood of disease or miscarriage.
+    >Low scoring embryos have a much higher likelihood of aneuploidy (An embryo that carries an abnormal number of chromosomes is 'aneuploid')– these embryos are riskier to transfer, carrying a higher likelihood of disease or miscarriage.
 This is useful for counselling the patient, planning for risks and potentially considering further genetic testing to learn more.

-    Life Whisperer Genetics, uses a combination of 3 feature classification neural networks.
+    Life Whisperer Genetics, uses a combination of 3 features classification neural networks.
 It also looks at features that correspond to aneuploidy even though this embryo was likely to be a euploid.

-    It can also rank order embryos to minimize the time to a first pregnancy by 12%, compared to manual grading methods, preserving morale that all-too-often can result in patients dropping out of their therapies.

-    Looking across many patients’ groups of embryos, the probability the top embryo is a euploid was found to be 82%.

 This study is important for the IVF industry for two reasons.
 Firstly, it suggests that embryo quality is a function of both viability and genetic integrity, and that these provide overlapping but distinct information regarding pregnancy.
 Using both AI algorithms together achieves the best results.